Short Pays: Why They Happen and What You Can Do About Them

 Short Pays, or Short Payments are when customers underpay their invoices.
 This can happen for a variety of reasons, all of which hinder your company’s cash flow.
 Whether the reasons are expected (such as a known manufacturing delay) or unexpected (due to a customer cash flow problem), these short payments can cause your accounts receivable department to get stuck in the weeds while they identify, track down and resolve these inconsistencies.
 And while, yes, overpaying an invoice can also throw off balances, it occurs much less frequently than you might expect.

-Understanding why your customers aren’t paying their invoices correctly and knowing how to deal with this when it does occur will help you avoid this wrench thrown into your A/R process.
+Understanding why your customers aren’t paying their invoices correctly and knowing how to deal with this when it does occur will help you avoid this wrench thrown into your accounts receivable (AR) process.

 Why can’t customers pay the right amount?